Simone Biles' Sister Adria Posts Throwback Photo: 'I Will Forever Look Up to You'

 Adria, 25, shared a sweet throwback photo via Instagram on Wednesday, August 7, that showed the two as small children.
 In the vintage shot, a pint-sized Simone grinned while sitting next to Adria on a bench.

 Simone, 27, added Adria’s tribute to her Instagram Stories, where she also posted a video of the sisters clinking glasses of pink bubbly.
-She is now the most-decorated gymnast in history after taking home four medals at the 2024 Paris Summer Olympics.
+She is now the most decorated gymnast in U.S. history after taking home four medals at the 2024 Paris Summer Olympics.

 Adria is sometimes mistaken as Simone’s twin sister, but she doesn’t mind the confusion.